Neural information processing and time-series prediction with only two dynamical memristors: Author contributions

 \section{Author contributions}

-The Ta$_{2}$O$_{5}$-based temporal pattern recognition experiments were developed and performed by D.M.
+The Ta$_{2}$O$_{5}$-based temporal signal recognition experiments were developed and performed by D.M.
 The experiments with the combined Ta$_{2}$O$_{5}$ and VO$_{2}$ circuit were carried out by D.M., T.N.T. and R.K.
+The time-series prediction measurements were performed and analyzed by D.M. and J.V.Jr.
 The simulations were initiated by the work of P.B. and were extended and finalized by D.M.
 The Ta$_{2}$O$_{5}$ memristors were developed and fabricated by M.C. and N.J.O. in the group of J.L.
-The VO$_{2}$ devices were developed and manufactured by L.P., T.N.T. and G.M. in the group of J.V.
+The VO$_{2}$ thin layers were manufactured and optimized by G.M. and J.V., the VO$_{2}$ devices were developed and manufactured by L.P., and T.N.T. in the group of J.V..
 The project was conceived and supervised by A.H.
-The manuscript was written by M.C, D.M., T.N.T. and A.H.
+The manuscript was written by M.C, D.M., T.N.T. and A.H. with contributions from Z.B.
 All authors contributed to the discussion of the results.